 Digital Mineralogy Hub Facility

-The Digital Mineralogy Hub Facility hosts a Tescan Integrated Mineral Analyzer (TIMA GM) – a fully automated, high throughput, analytical Field Emission Scanning Electron Microscope (FESEM) for analysis of sample composition and morphology.
+The Digital Mineralogy Hub Facility has access to a Tescan Integrated Mineral Analyzer (TIMA GM) – a fully automated, high throughput, analytical Field Emission Scanning Electron Microscope (FESEM) for analysis of sample composition and morphology.

 TIMA measures modal abundance, size-by-size liberation, mineral association, and performs PGM search automatically on multiple samples of grain mounts and thin or polished sections.